mooltipass/minible/betatester_guidelines.md

 ## [](#header-2)Thanks for Testing our New Device!
 Thanks for embarking with us in this adventure.
-The device you have in your hands is the fruit of 2 years of hard labor and only **you** can help us make sure that it is ready to be sent to other Mooltipass enthusiasts!
+The device you have in your hands is the fruit of 2 years of hard labour and only **you** can help us make sure that it is ready to be sent to other Mooltipass enthusiasts!
 Your mission, if you choose to accept it, is to share with us your experience with your Mooltipass Mini BLE:
 - what do you like?
 - what frustrates you?